- Don Wilfredo

 Sebastiana Martinez: Named after Sebastiana Martinez Gomez, this is our darkest roast, a multi-origin blend for those who love their coffee with a big kick.

-Decaf Honduras: Despite the bad rap that decaf gets this lovely bean holds its own against a caffeinated coffee when used fresh.
-Malty with a cocoa bitter-sweetness, roasty, rich and smooth with low acidity.
+Decaf Peru: Despite the bad rap that decaf gets this lovely bean holds its own against a caffeinated coffee when used fresh.
+Malty with a cocoa bitter-sweetness, rich caramels and smooth with low acidity.
+For six months of the year we use decaf from Peru, and the other six months it's from Honduras.

 Processing green coffee beans requires fermentation to produce desirable flavours and allow it to be stored without spoiling.
 There are two main ways to ferment coffee, either with water which we called washed (or wet) processing or without water called natural (dry) processing.
 Once ripe cherries are picked, pulping them in a wet mill removes the skin, and fermentation processes the remaining mucilage on the bean.